Harvey Weinstein found guilty of criminal sexual assault as jury reaches partial verdict in retrial

 The jury is made up of seven women and five men.
 They started deliberating Thursday.
 The verdict came after days of apparently tense deliberations, with jurors sending notes to the judge asking to speak with him privately.
 Weinstein's defense attorneys has repeatedly asked for a mistrial.

-Wednesday, the jury foreperson asked to speak to the judge in private, saying there was infighting going on between the jurors, with one allegedly telling another they'd meet them outside one day.
+Wednesday, the jury foreperson asked to speak to the judge in private, saying there was infighting going on between the jurors, with one allegedly telling another they'd meet them outside one day as an apparent threat.

 Weinstein himself even addressed the court himself Wednesday, saying "This is my life that's on the line, I am not getting a fair trial.
 You are endangering me."